 Medial knee ligament sprains are graded 1, 2 or 3 depending on the severity of the injury.
-Here we explain how a medial collateral knee ligament sprain is diagnosed.
+Here we explain MCL sprain diagnosis and how they are graded.
 Grade one injuries are regarded as a mild sprain, grade two as moderate and grade three as severe, often involving a complete tear of the ligament.

 Grade 1 symptoms

-- For a grade 1 MCL injury, there may be mild tenderness on the inside of the knee but usually no swelling.
+- For a grade 1 MCL sprain diagnosis to apply, you may have mild tenderness on the inside of your knee but usually no swelling.

-- The patient is likely to be able to walk or even run with minimal symptoms but not at 100% and they will likely experience some form of discomfort.
+- You are likely to be able to walk or even run with minimal symptoms but not at 100%.
+You will likely experience some form of discomfort.

-- When the knee is assessed using stress tests such as the valgus stress test, the ligament will feel stable with a hard end feel (no laxity) and minimal movement but there will be some degree of the pain somewhere along the ligament.
+- When your knee is assessed using stress tests such as the valgus stress test (see below), the ligament will feel stable with a hard end feel (no laxity).
+There will be minimal movement but you will have some degree of the pain somewhere along the ligament.

 Grade 2 symptoms

 - Grade 2 injuries are usually associated with significant tenderness and pain on the inside of your knee.

 - You will likely have some swelling, especially on the inside of your knee.

 - The valgus stress test will usually reproduce symptoms and you may have some degree of laxity (excess movement) in your knee.
 However, there will be a definite endpoint as the ligament is not completely ruptured.